Skip to main content

 2nd Set: Lakeville South 9, Roseville 8

-Roseville is changing up its attack, trying to counter Lakeville South’s imposing block by moving them side-to-side.
-But the Cougars have seen this tactic all year and they know how to deal with it.
+Roseville is changing up its attack, trying to counter Lakeville South’s imposing block by moving the the Cougars side to side.
+But the Cougars have seen this tactic all year and know how to deal with it.
 How big is Lakeville South?
 The Cougars on the floor go 5-11, 5-11, 5-10, 6-1 and 6-2.
-The only small player is Libero Amanda Cullen, who is 5-2.
+The only small player is libero Amanda Cullen, who is 5-2.

 — Jim Paulsen

 It was a dominant first set for Lakeville South.
-Romi Chlebecek and Elleora Utecht paced the Cougars attack with four kills each.
+Romi Chlebecek and Elle Utecht paced the Cougars’ attack with four kills each.

 — Jim Paulsen